 Advertisement

-Considering that his father is expected to have a say so in where he plays, teams who are hoping to implement a successful rebuild are may be scared off about the added press that comes with Sanders’ name.
-Nevertheless, it’s virtually impossible to see Sanders go in the fourth round like Prescott.
+That said, considering that his father is expected to have a say in where he plays, teams hoping to implement a successful rebuild could get scared away by the added press that comes with the Sanders name.
+Then there are the perceived weak links in Shedeur’s game.

 Analyst explains Shedeur’s weaknesses

-Despite claiming that “the physical tangibles are there,” analyst Steve Kim suggests that there is still a laundry list of things that Sanders must improve upon should he hope to find success at the next level.
+Despite claiming that “the physical tangibles are there,” analyst Steve Kim suggested that there is still a laundry list of things that Shedeur must improve upon should he hope to find success in the NFL.

 “Number one, he holds the ball too long.
 Number two, he drifts in the pocket.
 I’d say at least half of the sacks that he took were not on the offensive line.
 Shedeur’s good at the quick game, but I worry about the intermediate throws and some of the stuff outside of the hash marks like the deep out.
 I think he struggles with that,” Kim explained.

-Unimpressed by what both Ward and Sanders have offered on film, Kim admits that he wonders “how much of this is about the system?”.
-While Kim does maintain that he’s more worried about the Colorado prospect, the prevailing sentiment is one that indicates that this is the worst QB class in recent years.
+Unimpressed by what both Ward and Shedeur have offered on film, Kim admits that he wonders “How much of this is about the system?”
+While Kim does maintain that he’s more worried about the Colorado prospect, the prevailing sentiment indicates that this is the worst QB class in recent years.

-Suffice to say, someone has to draft these players.
-Given the fact that there are a lot of teams who find themselves in need of a signal caller, Sanders’ draft stock should remain well insulated.
+Then again, someone has to draft these players.
+Given the fact that there are a lot of teams who find themselves in need of a signal caller, Shedeur’s draft stock should remain well insulated.